 Community and Stakeholder Working Group Members

-Six members of the community have been selected through a formal Expressions of Interest process.
+The community members of the group were selected through a formal Expressions of Interest process.

 The community representatives are: